William C. Waterhouse: Early life and education

 Waterhouse was born in Galveston, Texas, on December 31, 1941, the son of William T. Waterhouse and Grace D. Waterhouse, but grew up in Denver, Colorado.
 His father was an engineer who was employed with the United States Bureau of Reclamation.

 He attended East High School in Denver.
 In a high school mathematics competition spanning the states of Colorado, South Dakota, and Wyoming, he received the highest score in the competition's history and helped his school gain the top mark.
 As a senior, he took the Scholastic Aptitude Test and received a near-perfect 797 on the verbal portion and a perfect 800 on the math portion.
 He then received perfect 800 scores on three different college board Achievement Tests, those for English Composition, for Chemistry, and for advanced Mathematics, a feat that the Associated Press filed a story about and that ran in a number of newspapers around the country.
 Time magazine ran a profile of him as well.
 Waterhouse received the National Merit Scholarship and the General Motors Scholarship; he graduated from East High in 1959.

 Waterhouse attended Harvard College.
-There he was a standout in the Putnam Competition: As a sophomore in the 1960 competition, he was not part of Harvard's three-person team that finished second overall, but he did achieve a top-ten individual mark; as a junior in the 1961 competitition, he attained the highest individual level – a top-five score – while helping his Harvard team to a fourth-place finish overall; and as a senior in the 1962 competition, he again was a Putnam Fellow with a top-five score and helped his Harvard team to a third-place finish overall.
+There he was a standout in the Putnam Competition: As a sophomore in the 1960 competition, he was not part of Harvard's three-person team that finished second overall, but he did achieve a top-ten individual mark; as a junior in the 1961 competition, he attained the highest individual level – a top-five score – while helping his Harvard team to a fourth-place finish overall; and as a senior in the 1962 competition, he again was a Putnam Fellow with a top-five score and helped his Harvard team to a third-place finish overall.